A-mi-t1601/Hidden-Whispers/README.md

 Hidden Whispers is a platform designed to facilitate candid and anonymous feedback within organizations.
 It empowers employees, customers, and stakeholders to provide honest and constructive feedback without fear of retaliation or bias, enabling a healthier and more open communication culture.

-Certainly!
-Here's the updated Tech Stack with the additional components:-

 ## Tech Stack

 Hidden Whispers's Tech Stack comprises the following components:-